JustYuuto/deezer-discord-rpc/README.md

 ## Features

-* Updates every 500ms so the RPC updates almost instantly
+* Updates every 1 second so the RPC updates almost instantly
 * Shows the song title, the song artist(s), the album cover (when the mouse is over the album cover the album title is shown), the song duration
 * On the RPC there's a "Listen along" button like on the Spotify integration.
 This is a link to the song
 * An in-app updater
 * Can hide the activity if song is not playing
+* Can set a "Listening to" status (like Spotify)
+* Includes an ad-blocker, so it can block Deezer ads, Sentry requests...

 ## Screenshots